CNLHC/mapreduce-introduction/README.md

 # mapreduce introduction

-This project use Hadoop streaming and Spark RDD to solve seven basic MapReduce problems.
+This project use `Hadoop streaming` and `Spark RDD` to solve seven basic MapReduce problems.
-All examples were write by scala.
-To Run these example, please checkout [this](#build-and-run)
+All examples were written by scala.
+To run them, check [this simple guide](#build-and-run).

 ## Covered problems

-seven problems include :

 0. words count
 1. inverted index